Zottelchen/docker-container/README.md

 1. Try to cover at least arm64 & amd64 - more are welcome though
 2. Be as small & secure as possible, use distroless where possible
+3. The images should be built automatically on every push to the main branch as well as every 12 hours
-3. Be available on Docker Hub & GitHub Container Registry
+4. Be available on Docker Hub & GitHub Container Registry
-4. The contents of this repository are licensed under the MIT License - the contents of the images follow their respective licenses of the projects
+5. The contents of this repository are licensed under the MIT License - the contents of the images follow their respective licenses of the projects

 ## Images